 Who else does this?
 Nobody, that’s who.

-And you can pre-order Poggibonsi NOW for just 99 CENTS by clicking HERE.
-LIMITED TIME!
+And you can get your copy of Poggibonsi NOW by clicking HERE.

 “Humorous, often laugh-out-loud funny.”

 Through pace and humour this story drew me in to find characters I could believe in . . . all characters memorable, even the fleeting ones.
 As for Sam, absolutely loved her, and Julietta, wow, a truly unforgettable character.